Get insider access

 0.213

 The weighted harmonic distortion performance is good.
-There's some distortion present in the high-mid, which is more present in the right driver at high volumes.
-However, this can be hard to hear with real-life content.
+There's some distortion present in the high-mid and low-treble ranges, but this can be hard to hear with real-life content.
 Most frequencies are within good levels, resulting in fairly clean and pure audio reproduction.

 Sound